jdmonin/JSettlers2/Readme.md

-- Place the server's other run-time requirements (like protobuf JARs) into your web app server's external libs directory: See [doc/Readme.developer.md](doc/Readme.developer.md) sections "Download required library JARs" and "SOCServer Web Server for HTML5", and note any command-line flags you may need for Jetty or Tomcat to use those extra runtime JARs.
+- Place the server's other run-time requirements (like protobuf JARs) into your web app server's external libs directory: See [doc/Readme.developer.md](doc/Readme.developer.md) sections "Required library JARs" and "SOCServer Web Server for HTML5", and note any command-line flags you may need for Jetty or Tomcat to use those extra runtime JARs.